Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Introduction

 Which is better: shrinkage or sparsity?
 The answer to this question depends on the empirical application.
-In the case of constant coefficient regressions and VARs, there is debate among Bayesian econometricians as to whether models are sparse (in which case sparsification methods are appropriate) or dense (in which case shrinkage is appropriate).
-For instance, \cite{giannone2017economic} considers a range of data sets in macroeconomics, microeconomics and finance and finds evidence mostly in favor of dense models, a finding reinforced by \cite{chp}.
-But why not do both?
+In macroeconomics, there is evidence that shrinkage and sparsity can both play a role.
+For instance, in the case of constant coefficient regressions and VARs, there is debate among Bayesian econometricians as to whether models are sparse (in which case sparsification methods are appropriate) or dense (in which case shrinkage is appropriate).
+A recent paper, \cite{giannone2017economic}, considers a range of data sets in macroeconomics, microeconomics and finance and finds evidence mostly in favor of dense models, a finding reinforced by \cite{chp}.
+But there are exceptions to this pattern where sparse models do better.
+But, instead of choosing one of sparsity or shrinkage, why not do both?
 This is exactly what recent papers such as \cite{hahncarvalho2015dss} propose.
 That is, first shrinkage is done using a Bayesian global-local shrinkage prior and then sparsification is done on the resulting estimates.
-Such an approach could add the benefits of sparsity (i.e. the reduction in estimation error that is important for improving forecasts) along with the benefits of shrinkage which are so useful with dense data sets.
-Until recently, one reason not to do both was computation.
+Such an approach could add the benefits of sparsity (i.e. the reduction in estimation error that is important for improving forecasts) along with the benefits of shrinkage which are so useful with dense data sets. {Recent contributions in finance provide evidence that this works well if interest centers on non-linear modeling of expected returns of companies \citep{fisher2018monotonic} or constructing optimal portfolios \citep{puelz2019portfolio}.}

+One consideration that arises in some approaches is computation.
 Bayesian inference with hierarchical shrinkage priors requires computationally-burdensome MCMC methods.
-Adding a second sparsification step can greatly increase the burden (i.e. this step often uses cross-validation methods for choosing key tuning parameters which can be computationally costly).
-However, a recent paper, \cite{bhattacharya2018signal}, proposes a very simple algorithm, the signal adaptive variable selector (SAVS), for doing the sparsification step.
+Adding a second sparsification step can greatly increase the burden if this step uses cross-validation methods for choosing key tuning parameters.
+However, in a recent contribution, \cite{bhattacharya2018signal} propose a simple algorithm, the signal adaptive variable selector (SAVS), for doing the sparsification step.
 This involves no tuning parameters and is computationally trivial. \cite{bhattacharya2018signal} provides a theoretical justification for SAVS and shows it to have good empirical performance in simulated and real data contexts.

 The papers cited in the preceding paragraph all relate to constant coefficient regression or VAR models rather than the TVP state space models which are the focus of this paper.
 We develop Bayesian methods for inference and forecasting in TVP regressions and TVP-VARs which both shrink and sparsify.
 The shrinkage step can be done using any of the hierarchical shrinkage priors that have been used with TVP regressions.
 In this paper, we use the Dirichlet-Laplace prior \citep[see][]{bhattacharya2015dirichlet}, a fully hierarchical variant of the stochastic search variable selection prior \citep[see][]{george1993variable, ishwaran2005spike, george2008bayesian}, the Horseshoe \citep[see][]{carvalho2010horseshoe}, the Bayesian Lasso of \cite{park2008bayesian} and the Normal-Gamma prior of \cite{griffin2010inference}.
 The sparsity step is done using the SAVS method of \cite{bhattacharya2018signal}.